georgiachanning/gsoc/README.md

 Otherwise, I began implemented functions generally in the order they were needed and returned to edit functions as I progressed.

-The ticket can be seen on the [Sage Trac server](https://trac.sagemath.org/ticket/34230).
+The ticket can be seen on the [Sage Trac server](https://trac.sagemath.org/ticket/34230) and my changes can be seen on [this branch](https://git.sagemath.org/sage.git/diff?id=05e01a282b50eb3a42d72bd6fb5466c958b4128f).
 The full edge connectivity file and my patch can be seen separately in this repository.

 ## Usage